11 Things to Avoid on LinkedIn

 LinkedIn is a social site — the more you put into it, the more you will get out of it.
 Both job seekers and the gainfully employed need to get in the habit of using LinkedIn on a regular basis to make connections and master its offerings.
-Yet using the site incorrectly could cause efforts to backfire.
+Yet using the site incorrectly could generate lack-lustre results.

 11 things to avoid on LinkedIn include:

 1. Don’t dismiss LinkedIn as ‘Something Only for People Who Are Looking For a New Job’.

 The best time to build your LinkedIn profile, connect with people, and participate on LinkedIn is before you need it.
 If you find yourself suddenly unemployed and decide that now is the time to start using LinkedIn, you’re going to be playing catch up.
 Instead, take the time to “dig your well before you’re thirsty,” as author Harvey Mackay says.

 2. Don’t “Set it and Forget It.”

 Your LinkedIn profile is an evolving snapshot of you.
 Update it regularly with new connections, status updates, and activity (within LinkedIn Groups in particular).
 Keep your profile professionally polished and current.
 If you get a new job, earn a new certificate, or secure a special award – add it to your profile.